Australia’s central bank cuts interest rates to record low of 1.00%

 In the announcement on Tuesday, RBA’s governor Philip Lowe said in a statement: ‘This easing of monetary policy will support employment growth and provide greater confidence that inflation will be consistent with the medium-term target.’

 IG market analyst Kyle Rodda commented that the looser monetary policy conditions will ‘support further gains in the jobs market, and lead to the necessary wage growth, consumption growth and price inflation the economy requires’.

-The Australian dollar was little changed on Tuesday at US$0.6983, at around 6.41am GMT, IG data showed.
-The currency had slumped 0.9% on Monday, its biggest fall since April 24, this year.
+The Australian dollar was little changed on Tuesday at $0.6983, IG data showed.
+The currency had slumped 0.9% on Monday, its biggest fall since April 24 this year.

-Currency experts expect the Aussie to dip below US$0.6950 after the RBA’s decision at around 4.30am GMT and stabilize ahead of the expected comments from Mr Lowe at 9.30am GMT.
+Currency experts expect the Aussie to dip below $0.6950 after the RBA’s decision and stabilize ahead of the expected comments from Mr. Lowe.